izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/collect_liquidity.rst

 The code above is nearly the same as :ref:`fetch_liquidities`, you can view more detailed explains through this link

-2. select one of your liquidity positions to collect
+2. Select one of your liquidity positions to collect
 -----------------------------------------------------------

 .. code-block:: typescript